Raspberry Pi WiFi Setup in Headless Mode

 - Next, locate the network icon at the panel's top close to the clock.

-- Click on the network symbol, and you'll see a list of available networks.
+- Click on the network symbol to see a list of available networks.

 - Finally, select your preferred network and key in your password.